-For a larger model Samsung offers a 714L black layered steel four door fridge with a number of different features to suit a busy household.
-It typically costs $4,999 but you can expect to find it for much less this end of financial year sale time.
+For a larger model, Samsung offers a 714L black layered steel four door fridge (SRF714NCDBLS), with a number of different features to suit a busy household.
+It typically costs $5,499, but you can get it for 35% off this end of financial year sale time.
 It has three independent cooling systems, claimed to provide advanced humidity and temperature control.
 This further aids in preventing the mixing of odours between fresh and frozen food.
 The bottom-right section can turn into either a fridge or freezer at the touch of a button.

 A brand that generally offers great value for money is Kelvinator.
 The trusted brand has been operating for over 80 years and has a decent range of fridges, which typically include mid-large size capacities.

-This 528L Kelvinator fridge ($1,549 RRP) is best-suited for medium to large-size households.
-The bottom mount unit design aims to limit strain on your back, which is typically caused by constant bending down with top-mount fridges.
-The freezer section is equipped with wire baskets to organise your food, plus an additional flat section at the top to store items such as frozen pizzas and ice trays.
+This 528L Kelvinator fridge (KBM5302AA) is best-suited for medium to large-size households and typically retails for $1,649.
+The bottom mount unit design is a popular choice, because it places your most used foods and items at eye level.
+The freezer section comes equipped with wire baskets to organise your food, plus an additional flat section at the top to store items such as frozen pizzas and ice trays.

 It’s equipped with several handy features such as a door alarm for when the door is left open, ‘Spillsafe’ glass shelves to capture any liquid in the event of a spill, and a ‘FlexStor’ door bin storage system that enables you to configure the fridge door to suit your family.
 There is also separate temperature controls for the fridge and freezer units.
 In terms of energy efficiency, the Kelvinator 528L fridge has a rating of 3.5 stars out of five and could add around $122 to your annual electricity bill (according to the Standard Test, based on a usage rate of 29c/kWh).